SchematicHQ/taskonaut/README.md

 # schematic-ecs-exec (see)

-Interactive CLI tool for managing AWS ECS tasks with SSO support
+Interactive CLI tool for exec into AWS ECS tasks (containers)

 ## Features